mrmrs/writing/_posts/2014-08-18-mobile-first-css.md

 fully responsive interfaces much more quickly as opposed to when I start at large screen-sizes and work backwards from there.
 I find that I don't have to 'fix' my desktop view as my mobile-first css works as a desktop interface.
-I do override my mobile styles to enhance the design at larger screensizes...but I never feel like I'm fixing broken things.
+I do override my mobile styles to enhance a design at larger screensizes...but I never feel like I'm fixing broken things.
-This was a big change in mental approact for me.
+This was a big shift in my mental approach for authoring css.

 Another by-product of making the switch to mobile-first css, was lighter-weight css files.
 Personally I think smaller files are rad because there is less to read and the less you have to read the more time you have to look at cat gifs.